ianstormtaylor/react-values/Readme.md

 * `Set` values provide native methods like `add`, `delete` and `clear`.
 * `String` values provide native methods like `concat`, `repeat`, `trim`, etc.

-This saves you from constantly re-write state management logic, so you can keep your components focused on behavior and presentation.
+This saves you from constantly re-writing the same state management logic, so you can keep your components focused on behavior and presentation.

 For example, here's a `<Toggle>` implemented in just a few lines of code using a `<BooleanValue>`: